Search

 Form 150 – Report on Holdings in a Foreign Company

 Israeli residents must report a holding in a foreign company in the appendix to the annual report.
 The reporting obligation is covered by section 130 and regulation and within those regulations, form 150 reporting is also a requirement.
+The form has drastically changed throughout the years, there is expectation it will further change during the 2024 year.

-Form 150 for 2019 Click here.
+• Form 150 for 2019 click here.

-Form 150 Tax Authority for the years 2012-2018 Click here.
+• Form 150 Tax Authority for the years 2012-2018 click here.

 What is a Foreign Company?